How to Use a Miter Saw: Training the Apprentice

 Miter vs Bevel vs Compound Cuts

 If needed, check out our article on bevel vs miter cuts.
 That covers the differences between making bevel, miter, and compound cuts.
 This article presumes you already know the difference.
+As an apprentice, you don’t want to mix these up!

 Calibrate Your Saw